Butch Taylor (basketball)

 Lawyer "Butch" Taylor (born February 11, 1951) is an American retired professional basketball player.

 Professional career

-In the 1974 NBA Draft, Taylor was selected 55th overall by the Philadelphia 76ers.
+In the 1974 NBA draft, Taylor was selected 55th overall by the Philadelphia 76ers.
 On 13 September 1974, Taylor signed a multi-year contract with 76ers.

-Taylor joined KK Partizan in the 1977–78 season.
-He was the first foreign basketball player in Yugoslavia, and was signed solely for European competition, as foreign players were not eligible to play in the Yugoslav federal league.
+Taylor joined KK Partizan in the 1976–77 season.
+He was the second foreign basketball player in Yugoslavia, and was signed solely for European competition, as foreign players were not eligible to play in the Yugoslav federal league.